Last Updated on November 26, 2020

 In terms of hooded ultralight down jackets, the Plasma 1000 checks off all the boxes.
 It’s full-featured, comfortable, warm, lightweight, and ultra-packable.
 Montbell put their best foot forward when engineering this jacket, and it was apparent from the moment I first tried it on.

-Though the Plasma 1000 doesn’t boast great durability or its water resistance, it does everything I need it to.
+Though the Plasma 1000 doesn’t boast great durability or water resistance, it does everything I need it to.
 This jacket is supposed to be a bit delicate and is meant to pair up with rain jackets to fight moisture.
 By designing the jacket this way, Montbell has created the most efficient ultralight down jacket on the market.

 So, is Montbell’s Plasma 1000 Alpine Down Parka worth its lofty price tag?
 Absolutely.
 It earned its way onto my ultralight backpacking gear list and won’t be leaving anytime soon.